 The week will include activities such as conservation work, rock pooling, bush craft, geocaching and kayaking over the sea grass meadows which are home to the endangered spiny seahorse.
 It will also include a night under the stars and there will be a beach BBQ to round off your Gold Residential in style.
 It will be supported by staff from Dorset CC Outdoor Education Service and DofE Volunteers.
 Leeson is the premier Field Studies base in Dorset.
 It is close to many classic geography, geology and biology fieldwork sites and set within 7 acres of inspiring and diverse grounds.

-To save costly mistakes potential choices should be agreed by the County Manager and an application form is to be found here
+To save costly mistakes and disappointment potential choices should be agreed by the DofE Manager and an approval form is below